 As for the other museums, you don't need reservations.

 The card that Tanner referred to is the FirenzeCard, and is a great deal if you expect to be visiting many museums during your stay.
 It costs €50 but gets you into 33 museums with priority (no waiting) entrance.
 It also give you free unlimited use of all of Florence's buses and trams.
 The card is valid for 72 hours from the time of its first use.
-You can buy it in lots of places around town. www.firenzecard.it almost 8 years ago
+You can buy it in lots of places around town. www.firenzecard.it over 7 years ago